What is a Venetian Spritz?

-Well, the Spritz Veneziano is the most famous drink in Venice. recognized by the IBA and with an international recipe for anybody who would like to add it to the official drink-list to respect.
-You see it everywhere and there isn’t a bar in the Serenissima who doesn’t serve it, with a slice of orange, an olive, with Aperol, with Campari or some of the other internationally less known bitter brands.
+Well, the Spritz Veneziano is the most famous drink in Venice.
+It is recognized by the IBA and it has an international recipe that should be respected by anybody who would like to add it to their official drink-list.
+You see it everywhere in Venice and there isn’t a bar in the Serenissima who doesn’t serve it, with a slice of orange, an olive, with Aperol, with Campari or one of the other internationally less known bitter brands.
 The Venetians love it, and if you should come by some bar-table outside where a group of Gondoliers has taken refuge, then 9 out of 10 of them would be drinking just that… A Spritz.

 Venice as the whole of northern Italy was held by Austria at the beginning of the 19th century.
 After Napoleon lost at Waterloo in 1815 and the kingdom of France collapsed the Austrians were given practically the whole Veneto and Lombardia.
 Officially it was a separate country, the kingdom of Lombardy – Venetia, but in reality, it was controlled by the Austrians and at least partially oppressed by them.
-Anyway, the Austrians, like the Italians and everybody else too for that matter, loved to drink wine.
-But in Italy, we have more sun than they have in Austria, and the wine is stronger (… I was going to write better, but my sense of humility prevented me.).
-The Austrian soldiers started diluting the wine with water.
-Then they discovered that carbonated water splashed – spritzt is the word in German – into the wine was even better.
+Anyway, the Austrians loved to drink wine… Just like the Italians and everybody else too for that matter.

-And so the Spritz was born.
+And the Spritz was born.
 Not much of a drink you might think, wine and water.
 Well, I have to agree.
-Still, some of my friends in f. ex.
-Trieste and Padova still insist that the true Spritz is white wine, still, not sparkling, and soda water.
-I usually tell them, Yes Ok, you may be right, but that’s a lousy Spritz.
+Still, some of my friends in Trieste and Padova still insist that the true Spritz is white wine, still, not sparkling, and soda water.
+I usually tell them, Yes, Ok, the original Spritz may be just like that… But it’s still a lousy Spritz.

-Ok, my friends in Padova would say: “Hey, We were first because we invented Aperol already in 1919.
-True, the famous Aperol was ready the year before, and the classical Spritz in Padova is done with Aperol while the Venetians do it with Select.
-Anyway, it was in those years the recipe became what it is today… Such as?
+My friends in Padova would intervene and say: “Hey, We were the first ones because we invented Aperol already in 1919.
+True, the famous Aperol was invented and marketed already the year before.
+In fact, the traditional Spritz in Padova is done with Aperol while the Venetians do it with Select.
+Anyway, it was in those years the recipe became what it is today… Such as, you may ask…?
 What is the traditional recipe?

 1/3 Sparkling water